chingu-voyages/v25-bears-team-06/README.md

 **\*Disclaimer**: In order to deploy with Heroku with Redis, you must have a verified Heroku account which means adding a credit card to your account.\*

-1. After downloading the repository, from the command line, go to `/server` directory and install dependencies.
+1. After downloading the repository, from the command-line, go to `/server` directory and install dependencies.

 ```
 cd local-repo-root-directory/server